-To name a few: Maximize frequent flyer miles benefit, status match, credit card earnings, industry airfare, news, creative routing, travel engine tools....
+Luxury Travel has never been cheap…..but there are ways to make it affordable such as: maximize frequent flyer miles benefit, status match, credit card earnings, industry airfare, news, creative routing, travel engine tools to name but a few.

-My first frequent flyer program was United Mileage Plus, I became a member in 1993 and became Premier member in 1994 and redeemed my first award ticket I redeemed was a flight from Hong Kong to Tokyo in then Connoisseur Class (Business Class)!
+My first frequent flyer program was United Mileage Plus, I became a member in 1993 and became Premier member in 1994 and the first award ticket I redeemed was a flight from Hong Kong to Tokyo in then Connoisseur (Business) Class!

-I always pay for my flights.
-My travel isn't sponsored.
-You could travel like I do, everyone can!
-You just need to pay attention to details and be good at planning and open to new ideas.
-Keep your mindset flexible and be persistent!
+I pay for my flights like everyone else do.
+My travel isn’t sponsored.
+You too could travel like I do, everyone can!
+You just need to pay attention to the details, be good at planning and open to new ideas.
+Keep your mind set flexible and be persistent!

-Stay tuned for my smart travel post which aim to suggest the best way to travel in luxury, maximize your value while minimize your cost.
+Stay tuned for my smart travel post, in which I suggest the best ways to travel in luxury, maximizing your value whilst minimizing your costs.

-Every week I will share deals that have the best values to me so please stay tuned and subscribe it.
+Every week I will share the deals that I believe have the best value so please stay tuned and subscribe.

 Some of the frequent questions I get every day.
 I hope you find answers here: